 - Job boards account for 1 in 5 hires – but most likely have a much larger influence overall by providing visibility, distribution, and branding for their employers

-- Of the largest job boards, CareerBuilder, Dice, , and are generating the lion’s share of hires – but smaller sites appear to be providing significant hires as well, particularly for those companies with 25% or less of their hires originating from job boards
+- Of the largest job boards, CareerBuilder, Dice, Indeed, and Monster are generating the lion’s share of hires – but smaller sites appear to be providing significant hires as well, particularly for those companies with 25% or less of their hires originating from job boards

 - Many sources of hire have been remarkably unchanged for years, including print, temp-to-hire, career fairs, and rehires